PlumpMath/SICP-58/README.md

-SCIP Book
+SICP Book
 =========

-Notes, code, and experiements from the SCIP book.
+Notes, code, and experiements from the SICP book.